vlakmaker/XueCodex/site/docs/topics/deep-learning/neural-network-forward-pass.md

 Forward propagation is the process by which a neural network **calculates predictions**.

-It's like passing your ingredients (inputs) through a magical kitchen (layers of neurons), mixing everything together with weights and biases, and applying secret sauces (activation functions) until you get a tasty final dish: a prediction \( \hat{y} \).
+It's like passing your ingredients (inputs) through a magical kitchen (layers of neurons), mixing everything together with weights and biases, and applying secret sauces (activation functions) until you get a tasty final dish: a prediction $\hat{y}$.

 If you've studied **logistic regression**, you're already halfway there: forward propagation is just logistic regression done **many times in parallel**, layer by layer.